rushter/MLAlgorithms/README.md

 # Machine learning algorithms
-Minimal and clean examples of machine learning algorithms implemented in numpy.
+A collection of minimal and clean examples of machine learning algorithms implemented in numpy.

+#### Why?
+ This project is targeting people who wants to learn internals of ml algorithms or implement them from scratch.

-Implemented:
+#### Implemented:
 * Deep learning (MLP, CNN, RNN, LSTM)
 * Linear regression, logistic regression
 * Random Forests